oomph-lib/oomph-lib/README.md

 ## Description

+`oomph-lib` is an object-oriented, open-source finite-element library for the simulation of multi-physics problems.
-The [`oomph-lib` homepage](http://www.oomph-lib.org) provides much more detail on installation instructions, tutorials, and licencing information.
-Provided you have downloaded a distribution that contains the documentation and you have the required tools (mainly `doxygen`; get it from [here](http://www.doxygen.org)) available on your machine, the installation procedure will create a local copy of the `oomph-lib` webpages and the entire online documentation in the `doc`
+The [`oomph-lib` homepage](http://www.oomph-lib.org) provides details on the overall design, tutorials, and licencing information.
+Provided you have the required tools (mainly `doxygen`; get it from [here](http://www.doxygen.org)) available on your machine, the installation procedure will create a local copy of the `oomph-lib` webpages and the entire online documentation in the `doc`